 The NCRP consists of a collaborative partnership between the NCRP Policy Review Panel (PRP), the Technical Peer Review Committee (TPRC), project staff, consultants, and the stakeholders within the North Coast Region.
-With the exception of Modoc County, with one representative, the PRP consists of two representatives appointed by each County's Board of Supervisors and three Tribal Representatives appointed by North Coast Tribes as outlined in the 'Tribal Representation Process' described in the NCRP (formerly North Coast IRWM) Memorandum of Mutual Understandings.
+With the exception of Modoc County, with one representative, the PRP consists of two representatives appointed by each County's Board of Supervisors and three Tribal Representatives appointed by North Coast Tribes as outlined in the 'Tribal Representation Process' described in the NCRP (formerly North Coast IRWM) Memorandum of Mutual Understandings and in the NCRP Leadership Guidance Handbook.
 The TPRC is comprised of technical experts also appointed by each County's Board of Supervisors and Tribal representatives.
 The TPRC reviews and evaluates the development of the NCRP Plan and proposed projects based on technical criteria and the PRP is the governing and decision-making body providing policy level direction and oversight for the NCRP planning process.
 Seven counties and North Coast Tribes comprise the leadership of the NCRP.
 Participating counties include:

 - Del Norte County

-- Humboldt County
+- · Humboldt County

 - Mendocino County

-- Modoc County
+- · Modoc County

-- Siskiyou County
+- · Siskiyou County

-- Sonoma County
+- · Sonoma County

-- Trinity County
+- · Trinity County